Have you ever paused at dawn and wondered why a single koel bird song can feel like the first warm day of spring arriving inside us?

 Behavioural cues we can observe to confirm spring’s arrival

-- Fruiting trees attract more birds, and insect hunting is more active.
+- Fruiting trees attract more birds and increase insect foraging

-- Young fledgling calls mix with adult koel bird call phrases.
+- The calls of young fledglings mix with adult koel vocalizations

 |---|---|---|